Trending Topics

 2. Glass Test

-Watch your spouse on a normal off duty day with regular life stresses: How quickly does the glass overflow, and were those stresses “normal”?
-If they were, and the threshold of being overwhelmed was noticeably low (being overwhelmed will appear as tantrums, loss of temper, storming out, tears, etc.), bang the big red button on the dash.
+Watch your spouse on a normal off-duty day with regular life stresses: How quickly does the glass overflow, and were those stresses “normal”?
+If those stresses were normal and the threshold of being overwhelmed was noticeably low (being overwhelmed will appear as tantrums, loss of temper, storming out, tears, etc.), bang the big red button on the dash.

 With PTSD comes hypervigilance and highs like no other.
 At work, that is.
 Off duty?
 Not so much.
-Co-workers become uber attractive when viewed through the PTSD lens.
-You, on the other hand, viewed through the PTSD lens, are grey, drab, and dull.
+Co-workers become uber-attractive when viewed through the PTSD lens.
+You, on the other hand, viewed through the PTSD lens, are gray, drab, and dull.

 If you’ve noticed a change in the bedroom—either there’s no interest, or the demand is constant and unrelenting—grab your coat and your spouse by the scruff of the neck.
 It’s time to check in with a psychologist.